Reducing patients’ anxiety while waiting in the ER

 Medical Communications App

-Ease is a new app for communicating with patients during medical visits.
+Ease is a new app designed specifically for communicating with patients and their loved ones during medical visits.

 Features: